shoebob15/CovalenceEngine/notes/asset_handling.md

 asset loading ref-counting would be based on manual cleanup ( : Destructible)

-when ref-count is zero, asset becomes eligible for cache eviction in order to stay below max size for asset loader
+when ref-count is zero, asset becomes eligible for cache eviction in order to stay below max size for asset loader and not take up too much memory. (idk what to do if there is no zero-ref objects in cache...)

+smth like this:
+val lines = this::class.java.getResourceAsStream("file.txt")?.bufferedReader()?.readLines()